Skip to main content

 Technical Analysis15RSI, MACD, Bollinger, EMA alignment, ATR, volume profile, support/resistance, regime

-Handler Stats7Win/loss streak, recent PnL, win rate, avg hold time, time since last trade
+Trader Stats7Win/loss streak, recent PnL, trade frequency, win rate, avg hold time

 Why the Diff Matters

 The diff between open and close snapshots is the training signal.
-Every field that changed during the trade – and every field that didn’t – becomes a feature the model can weight against the outcome.
-At scale, it becomes a structured database of market conditions paired with decisions and results.
-The model can query across thousands of trades: which positioning configurations preceded winning longs?
-Which funding regimes produced the best risk-adjusted entries?
-Which handler conviction levels correlated with follow-through?
-Where did agent confidence scores diverge from actual outcomes, and why?
-The answers aren’t hypothetical.
-They’re computed from real trades, real P&L, real market states – captured at the resolution of 140 fields, twice per trade.
+Every field that changed during the trade – and every field that didn’t – becomes a feature the model weights against the outcome.
+Over time, the collective intelligence engine identifies patterns: which positioning configurations preceded winning longs, which funding regimes produced the best risk-adjusted entries, which trader conviction levels correlated with follow-through, where agent confidence diverged from actual outcomes.
+These patterns are computed from real trades, real P&L, and real market conditions – updating the skill library continuously as more lessons accumulate.